 After graduating from Skyline High School she earned a degree in Multimedia and Web Design at the Art Institute of Seattle.
 Turns out that she’s not a fan of web design, and drawing is her true calling.
 Amanda is now working on finishing her Production Animation Degree at DigiPen in Redmond.
 “It’s a wondrous thing when watching the newest animated film or playing the next great video game can be classified as research”.

 Amanda’s focus is heavily on character design and development, but the grinding of her instructors gave her a good rounded knowledge of painting, sculpture, 3D modeling, and animation.
 All of which she addresses in her Manga classes at Museo Art Academy.

 Ashley was born and raised in the Pacific Northwest and has been exploring art for as long as she can remember.
 Ashley has found creativity in all aspects of life and over the years this has led her down an interesting artistic path.
 Choosing to pursue art in college was a scary, but necessary choice.
 She knew she had to follow her passions.
 Ashley attended Western Washington University in the winter of 2006, focusing on graphic design and fine art.
 After two and a half years of the graphic design program, she came to the realization that the virtual world was just not for her and switched her major to reflect her full dedication to fine arts.
 It was also during this time she began teaching art to home-schooled children on the weekends.

-Although Kate grew up on the dusty planes of north central Texas, her teaching experience spans from the Pacific Northwest to Europe.
-While in college, Kate taught English in Kiev, Ukraine, and quickly discovered her passion for teaching.
-Soon after returning to the States, Kate received a bachelor’s degree in Art Education from a small, private university in eastern Idaho.
+Although Kate grew up on the dusty plains of north central Texas, her teaching experience spans from the Pacific Northwest to Europe.
+While in college, Kate taught English in Kiev, Ukraine, where she quickly discovered her passion for teaching.
+Soon after returning to the States, Kate received her Bachelor’s Degree in Art Education.